 - While arriving on-time is important, please be aware of facility rules listed on the ratecon on how early you can arrive at the facility.
 Many facilities allow you to check in early, while others will not allow check in prior to appointment time.

 CARRIER FALLOFFS OR CANCELLATIONS

 At Convoy, we take falloffs/cancellations seriously.
 Completing the loads you accept is an important part of doing business together.
+Though falling off a shipment more than 48 hours prior to pickup will not negatively impact your scorecard, a high rate of falloffs compared to completed shipments may lead to limited load board access.
 That said, we understand that it sometimes is necessary to cancel a load due to unforeseen circumstances.

 We track each cancellation but it only impacts your access to Convoy loads when it becomes a trend or habit over time.
 If you must fall off a load, please notify Convoy immediately.
 Learn how to cancel a load here.

-You can identify the loads impacting your score by selecting the Past Jobs tab on the main menu, and selecting the scorecard metric: FALL OFFS.
+You can identify the loads impacting your score by selecting the Profile tab, and selecting the scorecard metric: FALL OFFS.

 More Information on Falloffs: